 - Possibility of premium services: common areas, dry cleaning services, cafeteria, spa, etc.

-- Surrounded by like-minded people, with similar lifestyle and interests.
+- Surrounded by like-minded people, with similar lifestyles and interests.

 - Oriented to the user experience with a team of professionals in the backstage